caliskanmurat/qgis_sentinel2_image_downloader_plugin/README.md

 <br/>

-<b>Output Folder:</b> Folder where the footprint files will be created in is specified here.
+<b>Output Folder:</b> Folder for files to be downloaded is specified here.

 <br/><br/>